TVWIT/invintus-wp-plugin/doc.md

 4. Invintus support will set up the webhook for you based on the provided information.

-When an Invintus action occurs, the plugin will:

-1. Create a new video page if it doesn't exist.
-2. Update the status and metadata of the video page.

 ### Settings

 You can configure various settings for the plugin: